Western North Carolina daytrips: 10 for the bucket list

 Chimney Rock Village

 Post-hike, take a stroll around Chimney Rock Village, conveniently located right outside the entrance to the park.
 The vibe is a bit on the weird side considering all the Bigfoot memorabilia and wacky Southern souvenir shops, although this really is just part of the fun.
 Stop by Bubba O’Leary’s General Store for the old-fashioned candy bar, grab a cup of joe at Coffee on the Rocks, browse around the various tourist shops and pick up a few unique southern souvenirs, and stop by any local cafe for a healthy post-hike lunch.

 You will likely be wondering why there is so much Dirty Dancing memorabilia around town.
 Not surprisingly, the small town decided to capitalize on nearby Lake Lure’s famous movie filming sites.
 The Carolina lake was used as the setting for the famous dance lift water scenes.
 For Dirty Dancing fans, you can hop aboard a narrated cruise and “have the time of your life” seeing several movie hotspots including the steps which Baby practiced her dance moves on!

 - Highlights: Best theme park in North Carolina, Best waterpark in the Carolinas, awesome winter festival, on-site Starbucks, relatively cheap in comparison to other theme parks, located just a short drive from Charlotte if you want to do any shopping/dining

 - How to get here: Carowinds is located about 2 hours east of Asheville via I-26E and US-74E.
-Admission: Tickets are $69 per adult at the gate and $57 per adult/$45 junior online.
-Discounted weekday admission tickets are available for $48 online.
-Additionally, admission after 4 is discounted to $35 (online only).
+Admission: Tickets vary in price, depending on time of the year.
+Discount tickets and special packages available online.

 - More info on Carowinds